Integrated Design (Bachelor's program)

-The Bachelor's Program in »Integrated Design« offers two study courses to students at the end of their first year of study at KISD.
+The Bachelor Degree Program Integrated Design offers two study courses to students at the end of their first year of study at KISD.

-Study Course »Integrated Studies in Design«
+Study Course »Transdisciplinary Design«

-In the study course »Integrated Studies in Design« students work in multi-semester projects and seminars on complex design processes and acquire a broad knowledge of contents, working practices and methodologies of design, while developing extensive analytical, conceptual and design specific competence, which they link with cross-cultural and international experience.
+In the study course »Transdisciplinary Design«, students work in multi-semester projects and seminars on complex design processes and acquire a broad knowledge of contents, working practices, and methodologies of design while developing extensive analytical, conceptual, and design specific competence, which they link with cross-cultural and international experience.

-Study Course »European Studies in Design«
+Study Course »European Design«

-The MEDes network emcombasses seven European universities featuring an innovative and international design education.
+The MEDes network encompasses seven European universities featuring an innovative and international design education.
 Besides KISD these include: Aalto School of Art & Design (Helsinki, Finland), Glasgow School of Art (Glasgow, UK), ENSCI Les Ateliers (Paris, France), Konstfack (Stockholm, Sweden), Politecnico di Milano (Milan, Italy) and the University of Aveiro (Aveiro, Portugal).

 At a Glance